-Now into its second decade of existence, Roane State Community College serves a fifteen-county area in East Tennessee which includes the Tennessee Technology Corridor.
-RSCC provides opportunities for transfer education, career education, continuing education, and developmental education.
+Roane State provides opportunities for transfer education, career education, continuing education, and developmental education.
 Designed for students who plan to transfer to senior institutions, the Roane State academic transfer curricula include two years of instruction in the humanities, mathematics, natural sciences, and social sciences to build a strong liberal arts background during the freshman and sophomore years.
-RSCC graduates transfer to senior institutions in-state such as the University of Tennessee, Tennessee Technological University, Middle Tennessee State University, East Tennessee State University, and many out-of-state universities and professional schools.
+Roane State graduates transfer to senior institutions in-state such as the University of Tennessee, Tennessee Technological University, Middle Tennessee State University, East Tennessee State University, and many out-of-state universities and professional schools.

 The Roane State career education division trains students in business management, allied health, nursing, office administration, police science, mining technology, and other fields for students desiring two-year degrees.
-The everincreasing demand for people to work under the supervision of the scientist, the engineer, the physician, and the business professional has led to the development of a wide range of career education options.
+The ever increasing demand for people to work under the supervision of the scientist, the engineer, the physician, and the business professional has led to the development of a wide range of career education options.

-Under the area of continuing education are non-credit courses in foreign languages, songwriting, water colors, real estate, photography, and many others which do not require admission to the college.
+Continuing education opportunities are provided through non-credit courses in foreign languages, songwriting, water colors, real estate, photography, and many others which do not require admission to the college.
 These courses are offered for personal enrichment, for compliance with business and industrial requirements, for specific technological information and for general cultural benefits.

-RSCC is responding to state and federal mandates to promote "Excellence in Education."
-Programs are being evaluated by students, faculty, and alumni to insure successful transfer or career placement upon graduation.
-Roane State seeks to serve those students who are serious about the challenge of education for a more productive life.
-An Honors Program for gifted students was implemented in the Fall of 1985.
+Roane State continues to respond to state and federal mandates to promote "Excellence in Education."
+Programs are continually evaluated by students, faculty, and alumni to ensure successful transfer or career placement upon graduation.
+The college seeks to serve those students who are serious about the challenge of education for a more productive life.
+An Honors Program for gifted students was implemented in the fall of 1985.

 A general education core curriculum including the humanities, arts, math, and sciences is required of all graduates.
-Also, Roane State is implementing the state educational initiative to require all graduates to be computer literate.
-Timely new career programs to meet employment demands now and in the future include Health Physics, Environmental Health, and Physical Therapist Assistant.
-Roane State cooperates with area business and industry to identify critical employee/ employer training and retraining needs.
+Roane State has also implemented the state educational initiative to require all graduates to be computer literate.
+Timely new career programs introduced in the past year to meet employment demands now and in the future include Environmental Health Technology, Opticianry, and Emergency Medical Technician/Paramedic.
+A Waste Management Training Center was established to facilitate training of persons to meet the demand of environmental health needs of area industries.
+Roane State cooperates with area business and industry to identify critical employee/employer training and retraining needs.

 Beginning with the Pierce-Albright report in 1957, which resulted in a \$200,000 appropriation by the Tennessee General Assembly in 1963 to initiate the community college system, the philosophy of community colleges in Tennessee has been to provide higher education for all Tennessee residents.
-The first three community colleges were established in 1965, with one in each of Tennessee's three grand divisions-Cleveland in East Tennessee, Columbia in Middle Tennessee, and Jackson in West Tennessee.
-Additional community colleges opened in Dyersburg and Tullahoma in 1969, and the sixth community college opened in Morristown in 1970.
+The first three community colleges were established in 1965, with one in each of Tennessee's three grand divisions-Cleveland State in East Tennessee, Columbia State in Middle Tennessee, and Jackson State in West Tennessee.
+Additional community colleges opened in Dyersburg and Tullahoma in 1969.
+The sixth community college opened in Morristown in 1970.